 4. An Advantage Over Competitors

 As we mentioned earlier in this article, schema markup will make your website appear in search results.
-This can help attract more visitors compared to your competitors who are not using schema markup on their websites.
+This can help attract more visitors compared to your competitors who are not using this on their websites.

 5. Greater Control Over How Your Site Appears in Search Results